 Los Angeles Chamber Orchestra Executive Director Scott Harrison continues to expand upon the Orchestra’s commitment to community engagement and partnerships with leading arts organizations across Los Angeles.

 Now in his third season, having joined LACO in October 2015, Harrison has taken the organization to new heights.
-He has strengthened relationships with Center for the Art of Performance at UCLA, USC’s Thornton School of Music, Glendale Arts, the Nazarian Performing Arts Center, the Colburn School and others.
-As LACO celebrates its 50th anniversary in 2017-18, the Orchestra embarks on new series and musical initiatives in collaboration with Grand Performances, the Huntington Library, Inner City Youth Orchestra of Los Angeles and a growing roster of leading composers and artists, including LACO Creative Advisor Andrew Norman and 2017-18 Guest Artists-in-Residence Mahan Esfahani, Jennifer Koh and Sheku Kanneh-Mason.
+He has strengthened relationships with Center for the Art of Performance at UCLA, USC’s Thornton School of Music, Glendale Arts, the Younes and Soraya Nazarian Center for the Performing Arts, the Colburn School and others.

 During his first months with LACO, Harrison joined with board leadership to develop a renewed strategic framework for creating meaningful impact across four pillars — concerts, accessibility and diversity, learning and creating, and innovation and entrepreneurship.
 During his first two seasons, the Orchestra has significantly grown its earned revenue base and individual giving.
 Last season resulted in three of the four highest grossing concert sets of the past decade, the most successful Gala in organizational history and several multi-year donor commitments that are paving the path toward LACO’s future vitality and vibrancy.
 Last year, Harrison was invited by the LA County Arts Commission to serve on the board diversity subcommittee of the Cultural Equity and Inclusion Task Force, Los Angeles’ nation-leading commitment to building a more inclusive and equitable arts and culture ecosystem.